jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 Android 14 introduces a new restriction on app installation that **cannot be overridden** through management APIs.

-If corporate applications target SDK 22 or earlier (Android Marshmallow), installation will automatically be blocked with an error that resembles the following:
+If corporate applications target SDK 22 or earlier (Android Lollipop), installation will automatically be blocked with an error that resembles the following:

 `INSTALL_FAILED_DEPRECATED_SDK_VERSION: App package must target at least SDK version 23, but found 7`